alemarcha/UMS/README.md

 * Prettier - Code formatter
 * YAML support for vscode
 * Swagger Viewer (in order to preview the doc)
+* pm2 for server monitoring

+         npm install pm2@latest -g

 ## Execute test with Mocha, chai and Supertest

 * cd UMS/server
 * npm install
 * npm run test-server
 * You will see results of testing in command line

-Moreover you could see our travis CI https://travis-ci.org/alemarcha/UMS
+Moreover you could see our [travis CI](https://travis-ci.org/alemarcha/UMS)

 ## Developers